From analytics and CRM to email marketing and social media, automation has seeped into virtually every step of the digital marketing process.

 Despite how far it’s come, automated marketing will continue to scale, with global spending on marketing automation software slated to grow to reach $25 billion, a sevenfold jump from where it stands now at $3.6 billion.

-To produce tangible results in the increasingly automated landscape, digital marketers must learn to embrace automation by cashing in on the latest trends.
+To produce tangible results in an increasingly automated marketing landscape, digital marketers must learn to embrace automation by cashing in on the latest trends.

 Before taking a deep dive into some of the top-of-mind trends that are gearing up to dominate the industry this year, let’s quickly brush over how automation became the hub of modern-day digital marketing teams.

 Sixty-three percent of companies that have adopted marketing automation tools report higher ROI than their competitors, and nearly nine out of ten industry leaders leverage programmatic marketing strategies to scale marketing campaigns and tap into new audiences.

 The majority of Internet users are now consuming content across channels and across devices on a daily basis.
 Marketing automation tools support this trend by taking customers out of separate silos and consolidating their behaviors into detailed profiles.

 In addition, the marketing automation landscape has moved towards simpler workflows, more user-friendly interfaces, easier software integration, and faster data interpretation to support timely responses.